 Understanding Arthritis and the Benefits of Physical Activity

+That’s right, the best medicine for arthritis is physical activity.
 Regular physical activity has countless benefits.
 And if you’ve been diagnosed with arthritis, understanding Arthritis is one of the most important steps you can take to help yourself.
 Knowing the benefits of regular physical activity and following up with that knowledge can help you stay active for a long time.

-Being inactive is not an option for those of us with arthritis so be sure to use it as a motivator and not an excuse.
+Being inactive is not an option for those of us with arthritis so be sure to use it as a motivator, and not an excuse.
 Participating in physical activity improves pain, function, mood, and quality of life without making symptoms worse.
 Above all, being physically active can delay the onset of disability.
 Another benefit is that it will help people manage other chronic conditions such as diabetes, heart disease, and obesity.

 Safe, enjoyable physical activity is possible for most adults with arthritis.
 If you have arthritis you can safely exercise on your own or join one of many programs available in your community.